iomete/iom-docs/glossary/data-transformation.md

 ---
 title: Data Transformation
-description: Explore the concept of data transformation, its importance in generating actionable insights, and its role in ETL (Extract, Transform, Load) processes.
-Discover various data transformation techniques and optimization methods to enhance performance.
-Learn about IOMETE's tools for implementing data transformations and ETL on the Data Lakehouse Platform, empowering data engineering teams to build reliable batch and streaming data pipelines.
+description: Data transformation is the process of turning raw data into usable datasets that organizations can use to meet operational needs and create actionable insights.
+By manipulating datasets, the data transformation process generates insights that can be used to make business decisions.
 ---

 # Data Transformation